Hot Cross Buns Recipe Easter!

 Soft Hot Cross Buns

 What is your favourite part of Easter coming up?
 Is it the hot cross buns?
 The Easter eggs?
 Or just the luxuriously long weekend?
 For me it's the Easter buns (and the weekend let's be honest ;)).
-These aromatic soft buns clustered in dozens or half dozens often pop up at bakeries and supermarkets months before Easter.
-Making your own is satisfying because there is nothing like buns that have been freshly pulled out of the oven.
+These aromatic soft bread buns clustered in dozens or half dozens often pop up at bakeries and supermarkets months before Easter.
+Making your own is satisfying because there is nothing like buns that have been freshly pulled out of the oven for breakfast.
 However I've always admired the texture of bakery style buns.
 They're tall, fluffy and soft and I wanted to do some of my very own.
 And I had a little trick up my sleeve of how to do it.
 A little trick that some bakeries use to keep their buns soft and moist and lasting longer: tangzhong.

 Tangzhong is a simple pudding-like roux made with flour and water cooked to 65ºC which is incidentally the name of the cookbook that was said to introduce the concept of Tangzhong to a greater audience.
 Yvonne Chen the author says that at that temperature the gluten absorbs the moisture and becomes leavened or rises.
 And by using a portion of this within your whole dough means that it locks in the moisture into your bread while still being able to form gluten strands to support the weight.